ITSUREN/DSA/NOTES/Expression_Conversions.md

 ## 1️⃣ Infix to Postfix
 ### Algorithm
 1. Start
-2. Scan one character at a time of an infix expression from left to Right (when infix word is given)
+2. Scan one character at a time of an infix expression from left to Right. (when infix word is given)
 ```c
     for (int i=0;i<=length;i++){
     printf("%c",infix[i]);